Is sponsorship hype blurring the real drivers of telco loyalty?

 Why sponsorship won the first round

 As networks converged and unlimited plans became a commodity, brands needed an edge.
-Sponsorship offered a way to bypass product specs and link brand to what people actually love: sports, music, and community.
+Sponsorship offered a way to bypass product specs and link a brand to what people actually love: sports, music, and community.
 It opened up three distinct advantages:

 - Human connection: Moved the brand beyond the monthly bill and into the fan experience.